Plant-Based Diet: What Plant-Based Eating Is All About

 Typically, plant-based foods are higher in fibre.

-Stanford Health Care states that, “Plant-based, high-fiber diets that are moderate to low in red meat with minimal processed meat and alcohol have been shown to reduce colorectal cancer risk.”
+Stanford Health Care states that, “Plant-based, high-fibre diets that are moderate to low in red meat with minimal processed meat and alcohol have been shown to reduce colorectal cancer risk.”

 A diet rich in vegetables and fruits provide both soluble and insoluble fibre that allows us to have more regulated bowel movements.
 The lack of constipation and regularity of bowel movements avoids formation of polyps in our intestines, which are small pouches of intestinal lining.